GregHilston/ghilston-python-cookiecutter/README.md

 ## CICD Tool: [Circle CI](https://circleci.com)

+_Note: We don't use Circle CI for this `ghilston-python-cookiecutter`, rather we have it configured for the nested project that cookie cutter will clone for us.

 ### Why We Use It

 I previously used [Travis CI](https://travis-ci.org/) until they made some decisions I wasn't a fan of.
 I've had nothing but a pleasant experience having switched to [Circle CI](https://circleci.com/).
 I am interested in trying [Github Actions](https://github.com/features/actions), but haven't gotten around to it.
 Plus this would tie us to Github.